awhicks/CS-3704-S23/_lectures/lect08.md

 ---
-num: "Lecture 08 (Wed Discussion)"
+num: "Lecture 08"
 lecture_date: 2022-10-12
-desc: "tbd"
+desc: "(Wed Discussion): try to finish jpa03"
 ready: false
 ---

-TBD
+This was a work session on jpa03